Johanna-cs/Johanna-cs/README.md

 Newbie web dev girl, in love with Front End but pretty good on Full Stack practice.

 - 👯 I’m looking to collaborate on great projects or in a very cool start up !
+- 💬 Javascript (React&Node) speaking !
+- :sunflower: Growing with an everyday coding training.
 - 🐎 I've recently working on a PWA named [Caval Cloud](https://sites.google.com/cavalcloud.com/cavalcloud/accueil), with React.js and Node.js
-- 💬 Javascript speaking !
-- :sunflower: Growing with an everyday coding training.
 - :books: My book-partner reading is [Tout Javascript 2ed.](https://livre.fnac.com/a13991951/Olivier-Hondermarck-Tout-JavaScript) and its [website guide](https://www.toutjavascript.com/main/index.php3).
 - :art: CSS enthousiast and Web Design lover